Photo Report & Strategy: Magic Kingdom Early Entry at 7:30 am

 When park opening is at 9 am, there are a ton of people taking advantage of 8:30 am Early Entry because it’s relatively easy to be out the door and to Magic Kingdom by that time.
 It’s a different story entirely when moving that forward by an hour–especially for the families with small children to whom Magic Kingdom and its Fantasyland headliners most appeal.

 This isn’t just conjecture or speculation.
-We’ve seen exactly this scenario play out at the other 3 parks since the start of spring, where Early Entry everywhere else is so much more productive because fewer guests can and will take advantage of it.
+We’ve seen exactly this scenario play out at the other 3 parks, where Early Entry everywhere else is so much more productive because fewer guests can and will take advantage of it.
 Once EPCOT and Disney’s Hollywood Studios moved their opening times up to 8:30 am, that was a game-changer for Early Entry.
 Over at Animal Kingdom, the perk has always been great thanks to that almost absurd start time.

 There’s also past precedent at Magic Kingdom.
 The halcyon days of Extra, Extra Magic Hours starting at 7 am during the initial launch of Star Wars: Galaxy’s Edge were gloriously uncrowded.
 Ditto the days around Christmas, New Year’s Eve, Easter, and other assorted peak season dates when Magic Kingdom used to open before sunrise to help with crowds.